President-elect Joe Biden seeks to unite nation with victory speech - Local News 8

 President-elect Joe Biden seeks to unite nation with victory speech

-The former vice president will step to the microphone at 8 p.m.
-ET in his hometown of Wilmington, Delaware, to outline his plans to address the grave challenges gripping this country in the midst of a pandemic that has claimed more than 235,000 American lives and cost millions their jobs.
+“While I may be the first woman in this office, I will not be the last, because every little girl watching tonight sees that this is a country of possibilities.”

+“And to the children of our country, regardless of your gender, our country has sent you a clear message: Dream with ambition, lead with conviction, and see yourself in a way that others might not see you, simply because they’ve never seen it before.
+And we will applaud you every step of the way.”

-As he prepared for that victory speech, jubilant celebrations erupted in big cities across America Saturday, with supporters pouring into the streets — shouting, chanting, singing, dancing and waving flags as drivers honked their horns — to mark his victory and the end of Trump’s presidency.
-With Biden’s win, Vice President-elect Kamala Harris will make history as the first woman — and the first Black person and first South Asian — to serve in that office.
+On Saturday, jubilant celebrations erupted in big cities across America, with supporters pouring into the streets — shouting, chanting, singing, dancing and waving flags as drivers honked their horns — to mark the victory and the end of Trump’s presidency.

-Those celebrations began near the White House Saturday while Trump was golfing in Virginia — forcing the smoldering President to wind his way back to 1600 Pennsylvania Avenue in his motorcade through those crowds after hitting the links.
-But there was no sign that Trump would offer a concession to Biden or even extend the traditional invitation for a White House visit to the President-elect as he continues to falsely maintain that the election was stolen from him.
+The celebrations began near the White House on Saturday while Trump was golfing in Virginia — forcing the smoldering President to wind his way back to 1600 Pennsylvania Avenue in his motorcade through those crowds after hitting the links.
+There was no sign that Trump would extend the traditional invitation for a White House visit to the President-elect as he continues to falsely maintain that the election was stolen from him.

 Trump’s refusal to concede

+While Trump has yet to give any public sign he’s prepared to relinquish power, Jared Kushner, the President’s son-in-law and senior adviser, has approached him about conceding the election, two sources tell CNN.
+First lady Melania Trump has also advised the President that the time has come for him to accept the election loss, a source familiar with the conversations told CNN on Sunday.

+Trump has not denied the outcome of the election, privately at least, sources tell CNN, and he returned to the golf course Sunday.
+But he’s continuing to push his attorneys to pursue legal challenges that would delay formal certification of the results.
+Chief of staff Mark Meadows, who is working from home after testing positive for coronavirus, has discussed next steps with the legal team.

-In tweets Saturday, Trump again baselessly impugned mail-in ballots, which overwhelmingly tipped the election in Biden’s favor, and repeated the falsehoods on Twitter that he “WON THE ELECTION.”
+Trump again on Saturday baselessly impugned mail-in ballots, which overwhelmingly tipped the election in Biden’s favor, and repeated the falsehoods on Twitter that he “WON THE ELECTION.”
 He claimed “bad things happened” in the election that his poll observers were not allowed to see, even though there is no evidence that GOP poll watchers were systematically shut out of the process anywhere in the country.

 “71,000,000 Legal Votes.
-The most EVER for a sitting President!” the President tweeted Saturday afternoon.
+The most EVER for a sitting President!”
+Trump tweeted Saturday afternoon.
 (While the popular vote tally was continuing to rise for both men as ballots were counted Saturday, Biden had won 74.5 million votes and Trump had won 70.4 million votes).

 Trump’s campaign team is expected to continue its effort to dispute the election results with a next round of lawsuits Monday, but so far they have been unable to point to any credible instance of voter fraud that would alter the outcome of the race.

+“I will not rest until the American People have the honest vote count they deserve and that Democracy demands,” Trump said in a statement Saturday after the race was called.

+On Sunday, Biden campaign senior adviser Symone Sanders told CNN’s Jake Tapper on “State of The Union” that “a number of Republicans from the Hill have reached out.
+I don’t believe anyone from the White House has.”

-It is not clear how isolated instances of irregularities, even if found, would add up to a case with sufficient legal questions to make it all the way to the Supreme Court or challenge the integrity of an election that Biden looks set to eventually win with sufficient electoral votes, which would make challenges in individual states unlikely to alter the national result.
+As the Trump campaign maps out its legal strategy, it is not clear how isolated instances of irregularities, even if found, would add up to a case with sufficient legal questions to make it all the way to the Supreme Court or would challenge the integrity of an election that Biden looks set to eventually win with sufficient electoral votes, which would make challenges in individual states unlikely to alter the national result.

 The legal front looks increasingly like a rallying point for partisans keen to prevent Biden’s presidency from being seen as legitimate by Trump supporters and as a face-saving way for the President himself to explain his defeat.
 Renowned Republican election lawyer Benjamin Ginsberg said that there was no sign that the President had any case that could change the result of the election.
 He told CNN’s Erin Burnett that there was so far “no evidence of the systemic fraud or irregularities to cast any of the results in any of the states into doubt.”

-The White House signaled that the public was unlikely to see the President soon after he returned from playing golf Saturday afternoon, but he was well within in earshot of the crowds clamoring for his exit in Washington, DC.

-One joyful gathering was directly across from the White House in Black Lives Matter Plaza, near where the Trump administration enraged activists in June by clearing peaceful protesters with pepper balls, flashbangs and rubber bullets during a demonstration against police brutality so that Trump could walk across the street and hold a photo op with a bible in front of historic St. John’s Church.

-While Trump may not accept the reality that he has lost, many world leaders did on Saturday as they sent congratulatory messages to Biden and Harris.
+While Trump may not accept that he has lost, many world leaders did on Saturday as they sent congratulatory messages to Biden and Harris.

 In a sign of how quickly global realities shift after a US election, even some leaders who had courted Trump, including British Prime Minister Boris Johnson, rushed to congratulate the President-elect.